kzeslaf/vim/README.md

 ### Word Completition

-In insert mode, type the first couple of characters of a word, then press:
+In `insert mode`, type the first couple of characters of a word, then press:
   - `Ctrl-n` to insert the next matching word; or
   - `Ctrl-p` to insert the previous matching word.